williamw520/fetchmailatt/README.md

 # Quick Start <a name="QuickStart"/>

+## Download Release Package

+Go to the [Releases](https://github.com/williamw520/fetchmailatt/releases) page to download a version of the package.

 ## Setup

 The FetchMailAtt distribution comes as a zip file.
 Unzip it to install.
 The directory layout of the installation is: